EdPike365-Org/edpike365-blog/content/blog/gatsby-remark-stem/index.md

 }
 ```

 > EdPike365: Line Numbering: We have to add some CSS, below the highlighting CSS, to move the padding-left to make room for the line numbers.
-I also had to add padding-top as noted in the CSS.
+I also had to add padding-top as noted in the code.

 ```css
 /* If using PrismJS line numbering, add this. */